Summer 1980: The Blues Brothers Rock America with Movie Soundtrack

 “The Blues Brothers came off as a genuine article because we had (Steve) Cropper and Dunn and Matt Murphy – those three magnificent Memphis guitar players," Aykroyd told Blues Blast in 2014.
 "Murphy played with James Cotton and Duck and Steve played on all those Stax/Volt records.
 That combination was a powerhouse that was not to be duplicated, a Chicago/Memphis fusion band.
 That’s what the Blues Brothers was and that’s what really made it work.
 They added legitimacy to our enterprise."

-Opening for the likes of Steve Martin and the Grateful Dead in 1978, the Blues Brothers' debut album, Briefcase Full of Blues, was a breakout hit, cruising all the way to #1 on the Billboard 200 in February 1979.
+Opening for the likes of Steve Martin and the Grateful Dead in concert during the year 1978, the Blues Brothers' debut album, Briefcase Full of Blues, was a breakout hit, cruising all the way to #1 on the Billboard 200 in February 1979.
 It was during the summer of 1979 when cast and crew came together to start production on the Blues Brothers movie in Chicago, IL, giving director John Landis the opportunity to work with true music royalty: Aretha Franklin.

 "You have to remember, we shot this in 1979.
 It was all disco, all the time — soul music was sort of out," Landis explained to The Hollywood Reporter in 2018.
 "Aretha’s career at that point was in a bit of a lull, so she was thrilled to be in the movie.
 Lucky for us because we had written that scene in the diner for her — we would have been in trouble if she said no. But she wanted to change the song.
 She wanted to sing Respect' instead of 'Think.'
 But we had written 'Think' into the script, with the dialogue leading into the song and the song actually furthering the plot of the film, so we didn’t want to change it.